The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Personally, that usually leads to games collecting virtual dust that I never get around to playing.

-So if you are looking for something that will get you hooked, here are the best games to play and stream on NVIDIA Shield in 2023.
+So if you want something that will get you hooked, here are the best games to play and stream on NVIDIA Shield in 2023.

 Bridge Constructor Portal